robconery/blog/_posts/2012-03-22-alt-tekpub-working-more-with-the-hypermedia-style-api.md

 In short, this function literal will take a preload of JSON data and set some literals internally.
 This means that my blob of JSON has to be organized to distinguish "special" and "featured" productions.
 I didn't have this before - what I had was GET urls for loading this data.

 Let's switch back to the API in Node and see how this can work.
-This is written in Javascript.
+This is written in JavaScript.

 ## The API
 The overall approach is starting to crystallize a bit in my mind.
 I'm going to preload an object on the client with JSON so it can operate as needed, right from the start.
 I don't want to go too far, but here's what I think is reasonable: Load all productions.